|

 Added Services

-Fully-Paid Stock Lending: Both E*Trade and tastytrade allow customers to earn extra income by lending out their shares.
+Fully-Paid Stock Lending: E*Trade and tasty customers can earn additional income in their brokerage accounts by loaning out their shares of securities.

-DRIP Service: Both firms allow dividends to be automatically reinvested into additional shares of the stocks or ETFs that paid them.
+DRIP Service: Dividends can be set to automatically convert to additional shares of the stocks or ETFs that paid them at either brokerage house in this comparison.

-Fractional-Share Trading: Neither firm offers trading in fractional shares of stocks or ETFs.
+Fractional-Share Trading: Neither firm offers whole-dollar trading in stocks or ETFs.

 IPOs: E*Trade customers can buy shares of Initial Public Offerings.